andreaabellera/Recollection-Day-Take2/README.md

 ## Status: Finished (Demo Release)
 This demo release includes complete environments for three maps, and the music box interface.
 Up to five recollections can be discovered.
 The story, however, stops upon discovering a secret clearing.
-The game can be continued given enough interest.